satyakonidala/mcs-lab-2/README.md

 to change the ip address to the PI's ip. (./frontend/index.html:38)

 ## for starting frontend electron:
+npm install -g electron

 for starting electron:
-cd ./frontend/ && npm start
+cd ./frontend/ && npm install && npm start